stitchdata/docs/_integration-schemas/linkedin-ads/v1/campaigns.md

   - name: "creative_selection"
     type: "string"
-    description: "The creative selection - Round Robin or Optimized."
+    description: "The creative selection - `ROUND_ROBIN` or `OPTIMIZED`."

   - name: "daily_budget"
     type: "object"
-    description: ""
+    description: "Details about the budget for the campaign."
     subattributes:
       - name: "amount"
         type: "number"
         description: "Maximum amount to spend per day UTC.
 The amount of money as a real number string."

       - name: "currency_code"
         type: "string"
-        description: "ISO currency code.
+        description: "The ISO currency code.
 The currency must match that of the parent account."

   - name: "locale"
     type: "object"
-    description: ""
+    description: "Details about the campaign's locale."
     subattributes:
       - name: "country"
         type: "string"